mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

         - :octicons-check-circle-16: --> Make sure the method returns true
     5. Concept: Does a constraint on one of the ancestor nodes prohibit you from creating it?

-!!! failure "MPS build fails."
+!!! failure "MPS build fails :beginner:"

     1. Does the MPS Model-Checker report problems? :octicons-check-circle-16: --> Fix identified problems.
     2. Does the build log report intelligible problems? :octicons-check-circle-16: --> Fix identified problems.